DeletedUser56/minetest-potions/README.md

 # minetest-potions
-Adds Potions with effects and particles to Minetest
+Adds potions with effects and particles to Minetest.

--- Note: Mod must be named 'potions' to function properly.
+-- Note: This mod must be named 'potions' to function properly.